 Letter from the Directors

-In all of these areas, the need for solid analysis, in-depth discussion, and dialogue are apparent.
-ISDP has continued to bridge the gap between academia and policymakers by providing up-to-date analysis and fora for discussion and debate.
+In all these areas, the need for solid analysis, in-depth discussion and dialogue is apparent.
+ISDP has continued to bridge the gap between academia and policymakers by providing up-to-date analysis and a forum for discussion and debate.